Studies suggest AstraZeneca COVID-19 vaccine safe, effective

 Researchers claim the vaccine protected against disease in 62% of those given two full doses and in 90% of those initially given the half dose.
 However, independent experts have said the second group was too small — 2,741 people — to judge the possible value of that approach and that more testing is needed.

-The half-dose group also didn’t include anyone over 55, and among others in the study, only about 20% were in that age group.
+The half-dose group also didn’t include anyone over 55, and among others in the study, only about 12% were in that age group.
+Older people also were enrolled later, so there hasn’t been enough time to see whether they develop infections at a lower rate than those not given the vaccine.

 It’s unclear if the results will be enough to lead regulators in the United Kingdom and elsewhere to approve its use right away.

-Note: This story has been corrected to show that COVAX has ordered 400 million doses of AstraZeneca’s vaccine, not 700 million.